 Terry Nelson has a background in management and has been involved in strategic planning and setting the course for businesses to move forward.
-He currently is the Speciqal Event Coordinator for honey Bucket Portable Restrooms and is P.S.A.I certified.
+He is a Certified Portable Sanitation Professional.
 He works with events large and small to assure their needs are met and shares his event expertise whenever possible.
-Terry has headed up the Membership Committee for the OFEA and now is starting up the Supplier committee, which is responsible for the new Supplier Code of Ethics.
+Terry has headed up the Membership Committee for the OFEA and now is working on developing the Supplier committee, which is responsible for the new Supplier Code of Ethics.

 Steven Bledsoe has 25 years in the Special Event Industry.
 Steven is the Waterfront Event Manager for The Portland Rose Festival, the Official Festival for the City of Portland.
 Steven’s main area of focus is the production of CityFair, Portland’s longest running Waterfront Park event.
 Prior to Rose Festival, Steven was with the Oregon State Fair in Salem.
 Steven’s experiences also include ten years with FASTIXX/ TicketWest where he gained his large scale event experiences with Oregon Country Fair, Grateful Dead, Dave Matthews Band, Jimmy Buffett, and Pavoritti.